-Restrictions under barriers to competition include state ownership in two major fixed line operators (BSNL and MTNL), and lack of regulatory independence.
-As noted in the recent study from the Export-Import bank of India, the regulator is independent from telecommunications operators, but it is not fully independent from the government in its day to day operations.9 Other barriers to competition recorded in the database are minimum capital requirements, a rather detailed regulation on advertising, and lack of number portability obligations for fixed line operators.
+Telephone Nigam Limited (MTNL), and lack of regulatory independence.
+As noted in the recent study from the EXIM Bank, the regulator is independent from telecommunications operators, but it is not fully independent from the government in its day to day operations.22 Other barriers to competition recorded in the database are minimum capital requirements, a rather detailed regulation on advertising, and lack of number portability obligations for fixed line operators.

 Turning to commitments in trade agreements, India's GATS schedule offers market access only for voice telephone operators in fixed and mobile services through minority ownership in locally established operators.
-The committed equity limit is 25 percent.
+The committed equity limit is 25%.
 Nevertheless, such operators, conditioned on obtaining a license from the regulatory authority, are permitted to offer a range of services, including circuit-switched data services and leased lines.
 India reserves the right to prohibit resale of telecommunications services in its schedule.
 National treatment is unbound, which means that there are no obligations not to discriminate foreign operators.
-India has partly included the Reference Paper on pro-competitive regulation in its schedule, which implies that it must impose interconnection obligations at reasonable and transparent conditions on major suppliers.
+India has partly included the Reference Paper on pro-competitive regulation in its schedule, which implies that it must impose interconnection obligations at reasonable and transparent conditions on major suppliers.23

-India has been cautious in including services in general and telecommunications in particular in its free trade agreements (FTA).
+India has been cautious in including services in general and telecommunications, particularly, in its FTAs.
 Currently there are five FTAs in force that include services.
-These are the agreement with ASEAN, and the bilateral agreements with Japan, Malaysia, Singapore and Korea.10 The ASEAN agreement opens for market access through commercial presence with an equity cap of
+These are the agreement with Association of Southeast Asian Nations (ASEAN), and the bilateral agreements with Japan, Malaysia, Singapore and Korea.24 The

-9The STRI applies a similar definition of regulatory independence as the ITU.
-A country gets a clean score if the regulator is independent from any operator, has a mandate to enforce regulation on SMPs, and cannot be instructed or overruled by the ministry in its day to day operations within its mandate (Intven and Tetrault 2000).
+22 JEREMY OLIVER ET AL., TELECOMMUNICATIONS REGULATION HANDBOOK (Hank Intven & McCarthy Tetrault eds., 2000); The STRI applies a similar definition of regulatory independence as the ITU.
+A country gets a clean score if the regulator is independent from any operator, has a mandate to enforce regulation on significant market powers, and cannot be instructed or overruled by the ministry in its day to day operations within its mandate.